 A table with top 100 movies has a different meaning than a table with worst 100 movies.
 Although it is the same data (movies + rating) just sorted in a opposite order, I'd say this is two different aspects which should be expressed with two URIs.

 What's the matter?
 We should keep in mind to leave this decision to the admin and give him the power of configuration.

-#7 Updated by Mathias Schreiber 8 months ago
+#7 Updated by Mathias Schreiber over 1 year ago

 - Description updated (diff)